 Fac.
 Min.
 Jan.
-1971 As an institution dedicated to seeking intellectual enlightenment and amelioration of the quality of life, Mount Holyoke College believes in the right, indeed the necessity, of free inquiry and free expression for every member of the college community.
+1971 April 2025 As an institution dedicated to seeking intellectual enlightenment and amelioration of the quality of life, Mount Holyoke College believes in the right, indeed the necessity, of free inquiry and free expression for every member of the college community.
 The College aims to provide an environment hospitable to open interchanges of knowledge and opinion in the terms of reasoned discourse.
-The citizen's rights to free speech, free movement, free association, peaceful assembly, and orderly protest extend to every member of the College.
-So do the citizen's responsibility to uphold the law and the civilized person's obligation to respect the rights and feelings of others.
+Rights to free speech, free movement, free association, peaceful assembly, and orderly protest extend to every member of the College.
+So does responsibility to others.

-The College is not a monolith but a living organism.
-As such its structures ought to be as flexible as is consistent with effective operation, its emphases, and practices capable of constructive change.
-Avenues of communication among all segments of the community must be clear and of easy access.
-All members of the community are expected to hold themselves available to reasoned expression of the informed wills and opinions of others.
+The College is not a monolith but a dynamic community capable of constructive change.
+Avenues of communication among all segments of the community must be clear, accessible, and transparent.
+All college community members should conduct themselves ethically, honestly, and with integrity in all dealings.
+They should be fair and principled in their interactions and act in good faith in these matters with others both within and outside the college community.
+Given the variety and complexity of ethical questions that may arise in the course of carrying out the college's business, this can only serve as a general guide.
 Advocates of any serious concern are entitled to a hearing by persons in authority and to a reply as prompt, full, and specific as due consideration will allow.